aws-samples/amazon-mq-workshop/labs/lab-10.md

 From this test, the average throughput for a producer is around 318 messages per sec for 5 clients.
 Keep in mind that the broker instance is a mq.m5.large.
 You can get higher throughput with more clients and a larger broker instance.
 This test demonstrates the concept of running **fast** consumers while producing messages.

-Now lets see another test that demonstrates what happens if there is only a producer without a consumer.
+Now let's see another test that demonstrates what happens if there is only a producer without a consumer.
 The performance degrades relatively in comparison with the previous test.

 ```
 mvn activemq-perf:producer -DsysTest.propsConfigFile=openwire-producer.properties